-New development should not affect oblique views of the listed building or disrupt the formal approach to it.
+In both a landscape and townscape setting it is important that new development does not affect oblique views of the listed building nor disrupt the formal approach to it.

+To safeguard these views new development should be set back from the original building line.
 Principal elevations should remain entirely visible from all main viewpoints.
-Development should not restrict or obstruct views to or from the listed building nor intrude from behind the building on its 'silhouette' as seen against the sky from viewpoints.
-Any distant views of landscape features or landmarks which may have been exploited in the design of the building should also be unaffected by the development.
+It is also important that new development should not intrude on the skyline "silhouette" behind the listed building when viewed from key viewpoints.
+Any distant views which may have been exploited in the design of the building should also remain unaffected by the development.